-The United States representative to international financial institutions is required to vote against international lending, but that vote, although weighted, is not sufficient to block international lending.
-No new international financial institution loans have been approved to Iran since 2005, including under the World Bank's "Global Environmental Facility" (GEF) that had slated more than \$7.5 million in loans for Iran to dispose of harmful chemicals.88 However, in an effort to cope with the costs of the COVID-19 pandemic that has affected Iran significantly, in March 2020 Iran applied for a \$5 billion International Monetary Fund (IMF) loan.
-Because of the humanitarian circumstances of the loan application, the Administration has discretion to support, or to refrain from opposing, the loan.
+The United States representatives to international financial institutions are required to vote against international lending to Iran, but that vote, although weighted, is not sufficient to block international lending.
+Asserting that it needs additional funds to cope with the costs of the COVID-19 pandemic, Iran applied for a \$5 billion International Monetary Fund (IMF) loan in March 2020.
+Administration officials have opposed the loan on the grounds that Iran has sufficient funds to manage its response to the pandemic, and no loan decision has been announced by the IMF as of July 2020.
+86